openlab-at-city-tech/openlab/wp-content/plugins/elementskit-lite/readme.txt

 - Vertical Mega Menu
 - 85+ Free and Premium Widgets
 - 45+ Pre-designed Header & Footer Templates
-- 87+ Ready Pages to build any website
+- 98+ Ready Pages to build any website
-- 775+ Ready Sections to just download and use on your website.
+- 777+ Ready Sections to just download and use on your website.
-- WooCommerce Widgets for your woocommerce shop page.
+- WooCommerce Widgets for your WooCommerce shop page.
 - One Page Scroll
 - Sticky Content - PRO
 - Parallax Effects - PRO